ragelink/porkbun-cli/README.md

 ]
 ```

+## Why We Created This

+We love [Porkbun](https://porkbun.com/) and created this CLI tool to make it even easier to work with their excellent domain registration and management services.
+Porkbun's commitment to providing a robust API enables us to build tools that enhance the domain management experience.
+We encourage more companies in the domain and hosting space to follow Porkbun's example by offering comprehensive APIs, which will improve the ecosystem and empower the community to create innovative solutions.

+## Disclaimer

+This project was developed with the assistance of AI tools, including Claude.
+While we've made every effort to ensure the code is reliable and secure, users should exercise caution and use this software at their own risk.
+We recommend testing commands in a controlled environment before using them with production domains.

 ## DNS Batch Operations

 The CLI now supports batch operations for DNS records, allowing you to create, update, or delete multiple records in a single command.